locationtech/geotrellis/docs/guide/core-concepts.rst

 Working with Cell Values
 ------------------------

-Tiles contain numerical data.
+``Tile``\s contain numerical data.
 These can be of the form of integers, floats, doubles, and so forth.
 And even though Scala has generic types, Geotrellis does not implement ``Tile[V]`` for performance reasons, since the Java compiler will liberally sprinkle box/unbox commands all through the code to support the genericity, which greatly increase runtime and space usage.

 Instead, Geotrellis uses macros to implement a different system of cell types.
 This preserves speed while maintaining flexibility of data types, with only